cBioPortal/datahub/public/cll_broad_2022/README.md

 	Data retrieved from supplementary table 9

 RNA-Seq Data
-	Data retrieved from CCL map portal, file 'Raw gene counts for all CLLmap RNA-seqs' from (https://cllmap.org/downloads.html) Z-Score were calculated using the zcores tools in study curation tools
+	Data retrieved from CCL map portal, file 'Raw TPMs for all CLLmap RNA-seqs' from (https://cllmap.org/downloads.html) Z-Score were calculated using the zcores tools in study curation tools

 Mutsig Data